 There are three major types of assault.
 They are assault in the first degree, assault in the second degree, and assault in the third degree.
 While assault in the third degree is the least serious of these, it is still a crime that should be prosecuted.
-If your elderly loved one got assaulted, you need to know about assault in the third degree.
-This way, you can determine if this is the type of assault that your loved one experienced.
+On this page, we will discuss a variation of assault in the third degree – assault on an elderly person in the third degree.
+If you face an assault on an elderly person in the third degree charge, you need to know how to defend yourself.
 To learn more about assault on an elderly person in the third degree, read on.

 Assault in the Third Degree

 Assault in the third degree is the least severe form of assault.
 It happens when one person:

 - Succeeds in harming that person or a third party.

 - Recklessly harms another person.